-Compass apps and apps like Google Sky Map need to know the phone's orientation in the world, east/west and north/south.
+Compass apps and apps such as Google Sky Map need to know the phone's orientation in the world, east/west and north/south.
 Sky Map uses the information to overlay information about the constellations at which the phone is pointing.

-The Yaw reading is useful for this type of orientation.
-Yaw is always between 0 and 360 degrees, with 0 being north; 90, east; 180, south; and 270, west.
-So a reading of 45 means the phone is pointing northeast, 135 means southeast, 225 means southwest, and 315 means northwest.
+The Azimuth reading is useful for this type of orientation.
+Azimuth is always between 0 and 360 degrees, with 0 being north; 90, east; 180, south; and 270, west.
+Thus, a reading of 45 means the phone is pointing northeast, 135 means southeast, 225 means southwest, and 315 means northwest.

-The blocks in Figure 23-12 are for a simple compass that displays in text which direction the phone is pointing (e.g., Northwest).
+The blocks in Figure 23-12 are for a simple compass that displays in text which direction the phone is pointing (e.g., northwest).

-As you may have noticed, the blocks show only one of four possibilities: Northwest, Northeast, Southwest, and Southeast.
-As a challenge, see if you can modify it to show just a single direction (North, South, East, or West) if the reading specifies that you are pointing within a few degrees of it.
+As you might have noticed, the blocks show only one of four possibilities: northwest, northeast, southwest, and southeast.
+As a challenge, see if you can modify it to show just a single direction (north, south, east, or west) if the reading specifies that you are pointing within a few degrees of it.

-Figure 23-12.
+Figure 23-13.
 Programming a simple compass